MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/urlfetch-example.md

 ms.topic: "article"
 ---

-# Updating the bid value for a list of keywords

-This solution shows you how to:
+# Calling Google services

+This is a simple example that shows how to use Google services such as Google Drive, Sheets, and Email.

+The example:

-- Read a file from Google Drive, which contains a single bid multiplier value;
+- Reads a file from Google Drive, which contains a single bid multiplier value;
-- Read a spreadsheet containing keyword IDs, use the IDs to get the keywords, and multiply the keywords' bids by the bid multiplier;
+- Reads a spreadsheet containing keyword IDs, and uses the IDs to get the keywords and multiply the keywords' bids by the bid multiplier;
-- Write the new and old bid values back to the spreadsheet;
+- Writes the new and old bid values back to the spreadsheet;
 - Sends an email notification that the bids were updated.

-Before using this solution, see [Getting an access token](accessing-google-services.md) for options on getting an access token to use in this solution.
+Before using this example, see [Getting an access token](accessing-google-services.md) for options on getting an access token to use in this example.

 ```javascript
 function main() {